OpenGVLab/InternImage/README.md

 | InternImage-L  |  384x384   |  223M  | 108G  |           56           |
 | InternImage-XL |  384x384   |  335M  | 163G  |           47           |

-Before using `mmdeploy` to convert our PyTorch models to TensorRT, please make sure you have the DCNv3 custom operator builded correctly.
+Before using `mmdeploy` to convert our PyTorch models to TensorRT, please make sure you have the DCNv3 custom operator built correctly.
 You can build it with the following command:
 ```shell
 export MMDEPLOY_DIR=/the/root/path/of/MMDeploy